Figuring out how to fund college can feel like finding your way through a maze. A high-pressure, high-stakes maze at that.

-Traditionally, interest rates on private student loans have been higher than those offered by the Education Department, but in recent years marketplace lenders with low overhead have been extending lower APRs to well-qualified borrowers.
+Traditionally, student loan interest rates on private loans have been higher than those offered by the Education Department, but in recent years marketplace lenders with low overhead have been extending lower APRs to well-qualified borrowers.

-Well-qualified borrowers often include those with a career path which potentially leads to a high income, a reliable source of current income and/or a good credit history.
+Well-qualified borrowers often include those with a career path that potentially leads to a high income, a reliable source of current income, and/or a good credit history.

 The majority of private student loans will not be as affordable as federal student loans, though.